How To Find Free Camping In The USA

-Finding free camping an adventure in of itself, with the reward of experiencing more raw terrain and fitting to a small budget as well.
-Believe it or not, you can find free camping in every state throughout the US.
+Camping for free is the best way to see the world on a budget.
+Believe it or not, you can find free camping in every state throughout the USA.
 Your options will vary depending on your comfort level and camping style.
-The term free camping can mean different things depending on which websites you use and who you talk to.
-In general, when searching online you will come across some common terms: boondocking, dry camping, dispersed camping, primitive camping, and ‘stealth camping’.
-These all sound the similar and people tend to use them interchangeably, but for our purposes we will break them down a bit.
+The term free camping can mean different things depending on which websites you visit and who you talk to.

 Boondocking or Dispersed Camping

 Boondocking and dispersed camping can be used interchangeably.
 This is camping on undeveloped public lands without hookups or bathroom amenities.

 Dispersed camping is popular among the RV community because their motorhomes are self-contained.
 Van lifers and rugged campers also take advantage of these spaces because they’re completely free.
 Any time you stay on public lands you must follow the pack-it-in, pack-it-out mentality.
 Occasionally you can find dispersed campsites with vault toilets or fire pits but it is not the norm.

 Often these are not officially labeled campsites.
 It’s up to you to decide where to pull over and spend the night.

 This type of camping is legal.
 You just need to know where to look.
 We’ll give you some ideas of where to find dispersed camping sites below.

 Dry camping is a term commonly used to indicate that there are no amenities such as water or electricity at a campsite.

 Many National Forest areas of high traffic will have specific dry camping sites.
 These are ‘developed’ with a noticeable place to park your car and possibly fire ring but you won’t find other amenities.